eugenio-santos/cloudnativemicro/draft.md

 ## It’s a trend, we need to use it everywhere

-Since it was easier to implement and became somehow a trend in software architecture, its use of it became the first option independent of this case we are working on.
+ Since it was easier to implement and became somehow a trend in software architecture, its use became the first option independent of which case we are working on.

 We are all aware of the advantages of microservices, such as: